ingram-projects/animxyz/docs/content/sections/perspective.md

 To take full advantage of CSS 3D animations, your animating elements should have a perspective applied to them.
 This can be done by adding a [perspective](https://developer.mozilla.org/en-US/docs/Web/CSS/perspective) property on a parent of the animating elements, for example by adding `perspective: 500px`.
 However if you want to set a perspective on each element only while it is animating you can use a perspective XYZ utility.

+Smaller perspective values will result in a more pronounced effect.

 ::: note
 To change the default perspective value you can set `--xyz-perspective-default` in `:root`.
 For example: